Team Merazonia

 Louisa Baillie

 While working at Merazonia, Louisa got a Masters in Conservation Medicine and assisted other centres in the area with medical work.
 She is a member of the Ecuadorian Wildlife Veterinarian Association.
-She also completed a Wilderness Advanced First Aid (WAFA) course and she is unrivalled when it comes to digging kick-ass ditches.
-Currently, she has taken a step back but still supervises the medical team.
-Frank and Louisa met in Merazonia and have a jungle born son, named Luca.
+She also completed a few Wilderness Advanced First Aid (WAFA) courses and she is unrivalled when it comes to digging kick-ass ditches.

 Listen to her talk about her work in this radio-interview (starting at 9.30 minutes)

-Ana is from Quito.
-She always had a wonder and respect for animals and, as a result, studied Biology, dedicated some time to Environmental education, and then went on to study a Masters in Applied Animal Behaviour and Animal Welfare.
-Her passion and curiosity for other species and her will to leave a better print on our planet brought her to Merazonia in 2020 and after volunteering for a month it became the home of her heart.
+Born in Ecuador's capital Quito, Ana always had a wonder and respect for animals.
+She studied Biology, dedicated some time to Environmental education, and then went on to study a Masters in Applied Animal Behaviour and Animal Welfare.
+Her passion and curiosity for other species and her will to leave a better print on our planet brought her to Merazonia in 2020.
+She visited us a couple of times until becoming part of our team in 2021.

-Currently, `Ana Banana` collaborates mainly from Quito.
-She is in charge of most of our external communication, so if you e-mail us, you probably have spokmen with her.
-She is also in charge of the development of educational projects and a board member of the Ecuadorian foundation Merazonia.
-She shares her life with her partner, several beautiful adopted doggies and a very loveable introvert cat.
+Currently, 'Ana Banana' collaborates mainly from Quito.
+She is in charge of most of our external communication, so if you e-mail us, you probably have spoken with her.
+She is also in charge of the development of educational projects and a board member of the Ecuadorian Merazonia foundation.
+She is also quite active in the animal & environmental protection movements within Ecuador and the lead singer of rock band Collider's Paradox.
+Curious?
+Check them out here!

 Guido Viteri